Table of content

 Sanitary Pad Layers - In Detail

-The main role of sanitary pads is to absorb the period flow and keep the skin dry and comfortable.
-“WOMEN PAD SIZE” varies, and there are quite a few layers in the pad, which helps in protecting you from leaks and spotting in clothes:
+Understanding women's pad sizes is key, and there are quite a few layers in the pad, which helps in protecting you from leaks and spotting in clothes:

 • The top layer is soft and breathable; Helps in passing the fluid while being gentle on the skin.